Skip to main content

 Restrictions:

-• Must adhere to a cooldown period for veto actions.
+• Counselors must adhere to a cooldown period for veto actions.

-• Cannot override system configurations or execute commands without admin approval.
+• They cannot override system configurations or execute commands without admin approval.

 Admin